Alcidespb24/RAG/output.md

 - (i) The basis for the denial;
 - (ii) If applicable, a statement of the individual's review rights under paragraph (a)(4) of this section, including a description of how the individual may exercise such review rights; and

-107

 HIPAA Administrative Simplification Regulation Text March 2013

 # (iii) A description of how the individual may complain to the covered entity pursuant to the complaint procedures in § 164.530(d) or to the Secretary pursuant to the procedures in § 160.306.
 The description must include the name, or title, and telephone number of the contact person or office designated in § 164.530(a)(1)(ii).

 [65 FR 82823, Dec.
 28, 2000, as amended at 78 FR 5701, Jan.
 25, 2013]

 # § 164.526 Amendment of protected health information.

+# (1) Right to amend.

+(a) Standard: Right to amend.
+An individual has the right to have a covered entity amend protected health information or a record about the individual in a designated record set for as long as the protected health information is maintained in the designated record set.

 # (2) Timely action by the covered entity.

-(i) The covered entity must act on the individual's request for an amendment no later than 60 days after receipt of such a request, as follows.
+(i) The covered entity must act on the individual's request for an amendment no later than 60 days after receipt of such a request, as follows:

-# (A) If the covered entity grants the requested amendment, in whole or in part, it must take the actions required by paragraphs (c)(1) and (2) of this section.
+- (A) If the covered entity grants the requested amendment, in whole or in part, it must take the actions required by paragraphs (c)(1) and (2) of this section.

-# (B) If the covered entity denies the requested amendment, in whole or in part, it must provide the individual with a written denial, in accordance with paragraph (d)(1) of this section.
+- (B) If the covered entity denies the requested amendment, in whole or in part, it must provide the individual with a written denial, in accordance with paragraph (d)(1) of this section.

-# (3) Other responsibility.
+# (2) Denial of amendment.

-If the covered entity does not maintain the protected health information that is the subject of the individual's request for access, and the covered entity knows where the requested information is maintained, the covered entity must inform the individual where to direct the request for access.
+A covered entity may deny an individual's request for amendment, if it determines that the protected health information or record that is the subject of the request:

-# (4) Review of denial requested.

-If the individual has requested a review of a denial under paragraph (a)(4) of this section, the covered entity must designate a licensed health care professional, who was not directly involved in the denial to review the decision to deny access.

-The covered entity must promptly refer a request for review to such designated reviewing official.
-The designated reviewing official must determine, within a reasonable period of time, whether or not to deny the access requested based on the standards in paragraph (a)(3) of this section.

-The covered entity must promptly provide written notice to the individual of the determination of the designated reviewing official and take other action as required by this section to carry out the designated reviewing official's determination.

-# (i) Was not created by the covered entity, unless the individual provides a reasonable basis to believe that the originator of protected health information is no longer available to act on the requested amendment;
+- (i) Was not created by the covered entity, unless the individual provides a reasonable basis to believe that the originator of protected health information is no longer available to act on the requested amendment;

-# (ii) Is not part of the designated record set;
+- (ii) Is not part of the designated record set;

-# (iii) Would not be available for inspection under § 164.524; or
+- (iii) Would not be available for inspection under § 164.524; or

-# (iv) Is accurate and complete.
+- (iv) Is accurate and complete.

+# (ii) If the covered entity is unable to act on the amendment within the time required by paragraph (b)(2)(i) of this section, the covered entity may extend the time for such action by no more than 30 days, provided that:

+- (A) The covered entity, within the time limit set by paragraph (b)(2)(i) of this section, provides the individual with a written statement of the reasons for the delay and the date by which the covered entity will complete its action on the request;

 # (e) Implementation specification: Documentation.